Master of Science in Physician Assistant Studies

 To graduate from the PA Studies program and earn the MS in PA Studies degree, candidates must

-• achieve a minimum overall GPA of 3.0 or better at program completion
+• Achieve a minimum overall GPA of 3.00 or better at program completion

-• be recommended for graduation by the program chair and Clarkson University faculty
+• Be recommended for graduation by the Program Chair and Clarkson University Faculty.
+This includes an evaluation of student professionalism

-• have paid all debts to the school and be in good standing
+• Student must meet all financial obligations to the University and be in good academic standing

 Courses